 Choosing a Rug that does not Suit Your Lifestyle

 The lifestyle you lead and the environment of your household plays a pivotal role in your choice of rug.

-For instance, household with pets may want to consider rugs that have stain resistant properties.
+For instance, a household with pets may want to consider rugs that have stain-resistant properties.
 While this does not necessarily prevent the occurrence of pet urine on the rug, the stain resistance helps to repel them so that you have the opportunity to address them before they become permanent stains.
 Having pets in your home should also influence the color you choose for your rug.
 Having a rug color that resembles the color of your pet can help to camouflage fur sheds and even hide dirt more successfully.

 Another consideration is if you have a large family with children, where you can expect large foot traffic and a higher possibility of spillages of food and drinks.
 In such a scenario, you may wish to consider a rug that can withstand high levels of foot traffic and that has increased ability to resist stains.